Dynamic Inventory Management with Mean-Field Competition: Single Agent Reference Model

-To intuitively understand the optimal feedback control form of the quote, note that the first term $\frac{1}{\kappa}$ maximizes the rate of expected incoming profit, without any consideration for risk or terminal penalties.
+To intuitively understand the optimal feedback control form of the optimal spread, note that the first term $\frac{1}{\kappa}$ maximizes the rate of expected incoming profit, without any consideration for risk or terminal penalties.
 The quantity $h_{q-1}(t) - h_q(t)$ is the change of the expected future risk-adjusted P\&L due to selling one item.
-Thus, the negative of this value, $h_{q}(t) - h_{q-1}(t)$, represents the amount that the agent is willing to adjust her quote, positively or negatively, depending on the change of future risks and potential future profits by having one fewer item to sell.
+Thus, the negative of this value, $h_{q}(t) - h_{q-1}(t)$, represents the amount that the agent is willing to adjust her spread, positively or negatively, depending on the change of future risks and potential future profits by having one fewer item to sell.

-Figure \ref{fig:MultiQuoteReference} shows the optimal quotes when Equation $\eqref{eqn:HJBSingle}$ is numerically solved after substituting the optimal feedback controls in Proposition \ref{prop:SolutiontoHJBEquationSingle}.
-We observe that the optimal quotes are decreasing in inventory level monotonically.
+Figure \ref{fig:MultiQuoteReference} shows the optimal spreads when equation $\eqref{eqn:HJBSingle}$ is numerically solved after substituting the optimal feedback controls in Proposition \ref{prop:SolutiontoHJBEquationSingle}.
+We observe that the optimal spreads are decreasing in inventory level monotonically.
 This is sensible as the agents with more inventory have more urgency to sell the products and avoid the terminal penalty and uncertainty of the underlying price.
-In addition, the agent would lower her quotes in the early time interval to sell fast, and then increase her quotes near the terminal time $T$.
-This is because at final time, the agent is more willing to benefit from a trading opportunity through proposing a higher quote and receiving a lower probability to sell.
+In addition, for lower inventory levels, the optimal spreads are decreasing in time.
+However, for higher inventory levels, the agent would choose a smaller spread in the early time interval to sell fast, and then increase her spread near the terminal time $T$.
+This is because at the final time, the agent is more willing to benefit from a trading opportunity through proposing a higher quote and receiving a lower probability to sell.
+Further technical properties in the single agent setting, such as the growth rate of the optimal spread, can be found in \cite{gueant2012optimal}.

-We can also see that optimal quotes could be negative sometimes.
-This happens when there is a need to liquidate products at a very fast speed to avoid terminal penalty or underlying price risk.
-To avoid this situation, we could set the lower bound of admissible strategies to $0$, or in the algorithmic trading context, the agent could use market order instead of limit order when negative quotes appear.
+We also see that optimal spread can become negative at some times for particular inventory levels.
+This happens when there is a need to liquidate products at a very fast speed to avoid a terminal penalty or underlying price risk.
+Depending on the model parameters, this could result in a negative quoted price.
+One method of resolving this situation would be to make the lower bound of admissible strategies be time-dependent based on the reference price, such as $\delta_t \in [-S_t,\infty)$, but we do not pursue this further.